gspanglett/gspanglett.github.io/index.markdown

   - software should also automatically install MS Word addon
   - for help on the install:  <a href="https://www.zotero.org/support/installation" target="_blank" style="font-weight: bold;">https://www.zotero.org/support/installation</a>
 3.  add browser plugins:  from the same URL as #2 above, download and install the browser plugin(s) for Firefox, Chrome and/or Safari.
-4.  add McGill9 stylesheet:  it will be added to Zotero's style repository shortly (already approved, waiting to be copied into the repository).
-In the meantime, it can be downloaded from here:  <a href="https://raw.githubusercontent.com/gspanglett/McGillBibliographyStylesheet/master/mcgill9-en.csl" target="_blank" style="font-weight: bold;">https://raw.githubusercontent.com/gspanglett/McGillBibliographyStylesheet/master/mcgill9-en.csl</a>
-- right-click on the link above and "save as" to your computer
+4.  add McGill style to Zotero:  with Zotero open on your computer, go to <a href="https://www.zotero.org/styles?q=mcgil" tareget="_blank" style="font-weight: bold;">https://www.zotero.org/styles?q=mcgil</a> and click on either the English or French versions of the McGill style.
+You can also install both.

 <h2>How to use Zotero</h2>